iPhone Battery Replacement Of Policies

 iPhone battery replacement of sourcing needed: Amnesty’s diagram of battery material sourcing of Apple, Samsung and Sony.

 Children as young as seven were found to be working at the cobalt mines, in conditions which were hazardous and potentially life threatening.
 The child workers told the researchers that they worked for up to 12 hours a day for as little as $1 or $2 a day.
-Child labourers were found to be mining the cobalt without any form of protective equipment, exposing them to high risks of lung or skin disease.
+Child labourers were found to be mining the cobalt without any form of protective equipment, exposing them to high risks of lung or skin disease, so to avoid those thing and distract the kids from using mobile phones take them to toddlers indoor play center.
 When contacted in regards to the allegations made against them, Samsung told Amnesty that it was “very hard to trace the source of the cobalt due to non-disclosure by suppliers and the complexity of supply chains.”
 Human rights and business researcher at Amnesty Mark Dummett disagrees.
 “The dangers to health and safety make mining one of the worst forms of child labour.
 Companies whose global profits total $125 billion cannot credibly claim that they are unable to check al the package services and it packed with more processes by konalabs.com where key minerals in their productions come from,” says Dummett.
 “Mining the basic materials that power an electric car or a smartphone should be a source of prosperity for miners in DRC.
 The reality is that it is a back-breaking life of misery for almost no money.
 Big brands have the power to change this.”

 iPhone battery replacement of sourcing demanded by Amnesty: Diagram above showing battery material sourcing of Apple, Samsung and Sony from child labour mines.